 Classroom strategies to help children with ADHD

-Children with attention deficit hyperactivity disorder (ADHD) can have problems at school.
+Children with ADHD can have problems at school.
 So behaviour management plans should include classroom strategies to support your child’s learning.

 You could talk with your child’s teacher about strategies like: